GoogleCloudPlatform/community/tutorials/external-metastore-for-dataproc/index.md

     --zone="${ZONE}" \
     --secondary-zone="${ZONE2}"

 **Note:** This tutorial uses an empty `root` user password for simplicity.
-You can add `--root-password=<your-password>` in the command above to set a root user password, and follow the [initialization guide](https://github.com/GoogleCloudDataproc/initialization-actions/tree/master/cloud-sql-proxy#protecting-passwords-with-kms) for CloudSQL proxy on using passwords with Hive.
+To follow the best practice for production systems add `--root-password=<your-password>` in the command above to set a root user password, and follow the [initialization guide](https://github.com/GoogleCloudDataproc/initialization-actions/tree/master/cloud-sql-proxy#protecting-passwords-with-kms) for CloudSQL proxy on using passwords with Hive.

 This command might take a few minutes to complete.